BioInfoAPS/BioInfoAPS.github.io/_optionals/03-extra_tools.md

 ---
 title: "Another bioinformatic tool: PyANI"
 objectives:
-- To calculated average nucleotide identity of a genome with other related genomes.
+- To calculate average nucleotide identity of a genome with related genomes.

 ---